 Lesson 9: The TV needs to be for movies and educational purposes only Numerous studies have shown that increased screen time (television, computer, video games) is associated with obesity, depression, posture issues, dehydration and neurological disturbances.

 Lesson 10: Monitor your child Weight and measure your child every 3 months, this way increases or decreases in weight can be monitored and managed early.
 Also monitor bowel movements and appetite levels.

-If you or anyone you know can benefit from our services, please don't hesitate to contact me.
-Click here to request for more information or here to schedule a complementary session.
-Alternatively, contact me at firstname.lastname@example.org.
+If you or anyone you know can benefit from our services, please don't hesitate to contact us.
+Click here to request for more information or here to schedule a session.